-How will you prepare to achieve your goal(s) from Step One?
-To answer this question, research the resources at the College of Engineering.
-Dive into their website and look at resources in and out of the classroom that will strengthen your problem-solving skills and prepare you for your future goals.
-For example, you may be interested in specific courses or concentrations, student groups, research opportunities, internships, campus events, or study abroad opportunities.
-How will Cornell prepare you f0r your future?
+How will you achieve your goals from Step One?
+To answer this question, research the resources at the College of Engineering: dive into their website and look at what they offer in and out of the classroom to help strengthen your problem-solving skills, and prepare you for your career.
+For example: specific courses or concentrations, student groups, research opportunities, internships, campus events, or study abroad opportunities.

-Tip: Try to focus on resources that are unique to Cornell Engineering.
-For example, instead of saying that you’re interested in the introductory course The Earth System, you could share your excitement about Cornell’s unique course on Meteorological Observations and Instruments.
+Tip: Focus on resources that are unique to Cornell Engineering.
+For example, instead of saying that you’re interested in the introductory course The Earth System, share your excitement about Cornell’s unique course on Meteorological Observations and Instruments.

 Goal: Design a more accurate system for predicting hurricane paths